-- (a) in the course of a relationship in which the confidant was acting in a professional capacity; and - (b) when the confidant was under an express or implied obligation not protected confider means a person who made a protected confidence;
+- (a) in the course of a relationship in which the confidant was acting in a professional capacity; and - (b) when the confidant was under an express or implied obligation not

 - protected identity information means information about, or enabling a person to ascertain, the identity of the person who made a protected confidence. - (2) For the purposes of this Division, a communication may be made in confidence even if it is made in the presence of a third party if the third party's presence is necessary to facilitate communication.